MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-ha-content.md

 #### Deployment stamp considerations

 When managing a multi-region AKS cluster, multiple AKS instances are deployed across multiple regions.
 Each one of these instances is considered a stamp.
 In the event of a regional failure or the need to add more capacity and / or regional presence for your cluster, you may need to create a new stamp instance.
-When selecting a process for creating and managing deployment stamps, or individual Kubernetes instances in this case, it is important to consider the following things:
+When selecting a process for creating and managing deployment stamps, it is important to consider the following things:

 - Select stamp definition technology that allows for generalized configuration such as infrastructure as code
 - Provide instance-specific values using a deployment input mechanism such as variables or parameter files